FAITH & LEARNING

 Our school is a place of teaching and learning where approaches are designed to build the capacities required to meet the demands of the present and their future.
 We constantly challenge ourselves to ensure relevance and to read the signs of the times integrating faith, life and culture.

-The development and use of technology continues to impact significantly.
+The development and use of technology continue to impact significantly.
 We seek to enable our children to engage in new ways of belonging, have access to a world of ideas and knowledge and be discerning in the use of technologies.

 The needs of all learners are central to how curriculum is delivered at St Vincent’s.

-In order to cater for the various strengths, challenges and abilities of all students we endeavour to provide broad teaching and learning opportunities that:
+In order to cater for the various strengths, challenges and abilities of all students, we endeavour to provide broad teaching and learning opportunities that:

 - Immerse children in a supportive environment where they feel safe, affirmed and valued